 But RSV is most serious when it occurs in babies.
 That’s because babies’ airways aren’t as well-developed, so they cannot cough up mucus like older children or adults.
 Also, their airways are smaller, so they can experience airway blockage easily, causing trouble breathing.

+In many people, RSV causes cold symptoms, often with a cough.
 In babies, RSV can cause a more serious illness called bronchiolitis.
 Babies with bronchiolitis have wheezing along with their cough.

 RSV can lead to other severe infections, including pneumonia.
 In some cases, babies may need to receive treatment at a hospital.

 In older children, RSV can cause symptoms similar to that of a cold.
 But in babies, the virus causes more severe symptoms.

 Symptoms a baby may have with RSV include:

-- breathing that is faster than normal
+- faster than usual breathing

-- difficulty breathing
+- difficulty breathing and feeding

-- lethargic or behaving sluggishly
+- lethargy or behaving sluggishly